Annapolis, Maryland: Sports

+Sailing

+Annapolis is considered by some to be the "Sailing Capital of the World" or "America's Sailing Capital".
+It hosts several prestigious regattas each season, including the Helly-Hansen Sailing World Regatta, the J/30 North American Championships, and the J/70 North American Championships.
+Multiple well-known sailing schools are located in the city, including the Annapolis Sailing School, which opened in 1959 as the first recreational sailing school for adults.
+Each year, Annapolis hosts the Annapolis Sailboat Show, which is the largest in-water sailboat show in the world.

+Lacrosse

 On March 9, 2010, the Chesapeake Bayhawks of Major League Lacrosse moved from Washington, D.C., to the Annapolis area, at Navy–Marine Corps Memorial Stadium.
 In 2013, the Bayhawks won the league's championship, the Steinfeld Cup, for the fifth time.

+Soccer

 Annapolis Blues FC is a men's amateur soccer team that plays in USL League Two, which also competes out of Navy–Marine Corps Memorial Stadium.

 Parks and recreation

-The city boasts over 200 acres of parkland, with the largest being the 70-acre Truxtun Heights Park.
-Quiet Waters Park, a 340-acre regional park run by Anne Arundel County, offers water access, a playground area, over six miles of paved trails, and ice skating rink, and a dog beach.
+The city maintains over 200 acres of parkland, with the largest being the 70 acre Truxtun Heights Park.
+Quiet Waters Park, a 340 acre regional park run by Anne Arundel County, offers water access, a playground area, over 6 mi of paved trails, and ice skating rink, and a dog beach.